-All across the world, but particularly in the liberal democracies of America and Europe, laws allowing euthanasia and assisted suicide are on the increase.
-Richard Ritenbaugh details, not only their expansion, but also how they push a progressive agenda that results in a culture of death.
+In America and Europe, laws allowing euthanasia and assisted suicide are on the increase.
+They push a progressive agenda that results in a culture of death.

 The commandment against murder is the one most universally followed by man.
 But Jesus shows there is much more behind it than merely taking another's life.

 Suicide is the 3rd leading cause of death among 15-24 year-olds.
 Contributory factors include depression, deteriorating family life, media glorification, and drugs.

 Even before COVID-19, Americans were gripped by anxiety, fear, and depression, pointing to an unrecognized but quickly spreading mental health pandemic.

 God's called-out ones must curtail 'installment plan' serial sins which carry them to a fatal point of no return.